 The Master of Operations Research (MOR) prepares you for a career as an OR practitioner in either the private or the public sector.
-The MOR degree requires completion of 31 credit hours in operations research and OR-related courses.
+The MOR degree requires completing 31 credit hours in operations research and OR-related courses.

 Core Courses (15 hours)

 To earn the MOR degree, you must complete five of the following core courses.
-OR PRO TIP: OR 504 and OR 505 cannot BOTH be used to satisfy this five course requirement, and at least one of OR 505, OR 506 or OR 709 MUST be chosen.
+OR PRO TIP: OR 504 and OR 505 cannot BOTH be used to satisfy these five course requirements, and at least one of OR 505, OR 506 or OR 709 MUST be chosen.